 € thousands

-The following obligations from rental agreements and
+The following obligations from rental agreements

-leases will fall due in subsequent years:
+and leases will fall due in subsequent years:

-2023 2,937

-2024 - 2027 3 082
+2024 2,654

+2025 - 2028 2,482

+5,136

 The rental agreements and leases relate to the vehicle fleet, buildings and warehouses, and office and business equipment (copiers, printers).
 In all cases, these are operating leases, which means the leased assets are not recognised in the company's balance sheet.
 The advantage of these agreements lies in the reduced amount of capital tied up compared with acquisition and the elimination of the utilisation risk.
 Risks can arise from the term of the agreement if and to the extent that the assets can no longer be fully used, for which there are currently no indications.

-The obligations from IT services agreements amount to \in 104,200 thousand (previous year: \in 94,123 thousand).
-Of this amount, \in 24,525 thousand is attributable to 2023 and \in 79,675 thousand to subsequent years up to 2027.
+The obligations from IT services agreements amounted to \notin 89,238 thousand (previous year: \notin 104,200 thousand).
+Of this amount, \notin 31,566 thousand is attributable to 2024 and \notin 57,672 T thousand to subsequent years up to 2028.

-The aggregate purchase commitments for fixed assets amounted to \in 18,646 thousand (previous year: \in 12,056 thousand).
+The aggregate purchase commitments for fixed assets amounted to \notin 13,667 thousand (previous year: \notin 18,646 thousand).

-The total amount of other financial obligations as at the reporting date was \in 128,865 thousand (\in 114,083 thousand).
+The total amount of other financial obligations as at the reporting date was \in 108,040 thousand (\notin 128,865 thousand).

 Unsecured credit lines were agreed with affiliates for borrowing within the framework of cash pooling.
 The utilisation of these credit lines by Group companies is significantly more favourable for them than comparable borrowing from banks.
 In principle, there is a default risk involved, which KSB considers to be very low due to the financial position of the companies.
-As at the reporting date, an amount of \in 18,269 thousand (previous year: \in 9,623 thousand) of the total volume of credit lines granted of \in 25,600 thousand (previous year: \in 13,400 thousand) had not been utilised.
+As at the reporting date, an amount of \notin 30,672 thousand (previous year: \notin 18,269 thousand) of the total volume of credit lines granted of \notin 56,550 thousand (previous year: \notin 25,600 thousand) had not been utilised.

 Since December 2018, a syndicated loan agreement has been in place for KSB SE & Co.
-KGaA, under which a credit line of € 300 million and a guarantee line of € 350 million are available.
+KGaA, under which a credit line of \notin 300 million and a guarantee line of \notin 350 million are available.
 The credit line can be used at any time and has a fixed term of five years with the option to renew twice by one year each time.
 In 2019, the option granted was exercised for the first time.
 In 2020, the credit line was extended for the second time and will thus run until the end of 2025.